GreatApo/GreatFit/README.md

 - Seconds are enabled based on your system settings (refresh the watchface)
 - More weather widgets (humidity, wind direction and strength, UV status, city)
 - New watch alarm widget
-- New air pressure, altitude/dive depth (calculated based on air pressure)
+- New air pressure, altitude/dive depth (calculated based on air pressure & temperature)
 - New xdrip values widget (will be supported with Xdrip by Klaus3d3)
 - New phone battery widget/bar (needs amazfit service+phone app)
 - New phone alarm widget (needs amazfit service+phone app)